Col Loughnan: Early life

+Career

 The Crescents

 Downes and Loughnan were joined by Dennis O'Keefe (all Marist Brothers alumni), and Kel Palace, who lived near O'Keefe, to form a vocal quartet, The 4 Tops.
 Loughnan was 16 years old.
 The 4 Tops were regular performers, in late 1958, at the Leichhardt Police Boys Club dances, run by Johnny O'Keefe (no relation to Dennis O'Keefe).
 A few months later, Dennis O'Keefe left to join the Air Force, and the remaining trio changed their name to The Crescents.
 Johnny O'Keefe became their manager, and Loughnan recalled that "everyone respected [O'Keefe] ... but that was understandable – he was THE MAN".

 O'Keefe invited The Crescents to appear on his television program "Six O'Clock Rock" on 7 March 1959.
 This success later lead to further appearances on "Six O'Clock Rock", "Bandstand", and "Teen Time".
 The Crescents were heavily influenced by American vocal groups of the period, practising and working on their arrangements at Palace's parents' house, with Loughnan on the piano.

 Promoter, Lee Gordon was closely associated with O'Keefe, and signed the group to his Leedon recording label.
 Gordon also drafted The Crescents into his "Big Shows": The Johnnie Ray Show in August 1959, and Fabian in October the same year.
 In an interview with Damian Johnstone, Loughnan remembered the aftermath of the Johnnie Ray Show:"we were all working on jobs prior to the tour, but after that tour we gave our jobs up.
 We made a fortune, or what seemed like a fortune, on that tour.
 I remember coming home with all this money ...
 We were all good looking guys in those days (laughing) ...
 We all wore the same clothes – with the quarter moon crescent insignia".
 These large scale tours allowed The Crescents to perform on the same bill as many of the top popular music acts in Australia, as well as the visiting American stars.
 They received good reviews including The Age, which stated that "of the ... supporting artists, The Crescents vocal group were the most popular" apart from Australian pop idol, O'Keefe.